GALLERIINAE, PYRALIDAE, PYRALOIDEA

 The Caterpillars of this species are often found under the bark of :

-The adults have rather boring pinkish brown forewings, each sometimes with a vague broad slightly dark transverse band.
+The adults have rather boring pinkish brown forewings, each sometimes with a vague broad slightly dark transverse band, or just the faint dark lines where the band boundaries would be.
 The hindwings are a uniform pale brown.
 The moths have a wing span of about 2 cms.

 The species may be found in the southern half of Australia, including